-Grays Harbor Housing Authority is a public housing agency in Aberdeen, Washington that participates in the Section 8 Housing Choice Voucher, Public Housing, Rental Assistance Demonstration, and Section 8 Project-Based Rental Assistance programs.
-As of March 22nd, 2019, Grays Harbor Housing Authority has 1 waiting lists that are open now or opening soon.
+Grays Harbor Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Section 8 Project-Based Rental Assistance (PBRA), and Rental Assistance Demonstration (RAD) programs.

 Grays Harbor Housing Authority serves Grays Harbor County.

 |Grays Harbor County, Washington Housing Choice Voucher||Closed|

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Grays Harbor Housing Authority Website: https://www.housinggraysharbor.org/.

 COVID-19 Update: As of March 16, 2020, the Grays Harbor Housing Authority website says:

 "MARCH 16, 2020 - CLOSED TO PUBLIC UNTIL FURTHER NOTICE

 The Housing Authority of Grays Harbor County and Coast Real Estate is committed to doing everything we can to ensure the health and well-being of our residents.
 We are taking extra measures to help prevent the spread of COVID-19 by social distancing.